Bickio/Autostrate/brief.md

 ## Considerations
 - The software needs to be easy to use and access
-    - If it is not easy to use, the time taken learning and using the software will make it slower than the alternative which is writing parts by hand
+    - If it is not easy to use, it won't be suitable for all the different users.
+It has to be accessible for non tech-savvy users including seniors and children as young as 7 or 8
-- It must be quick and efficient
+- It must be quick and efficient to use
+    - This is for the 'power users' such as sound engineers and professional composers/orchestrators.
+If the software isn't fast enough not to slow down the creative process, these users in particular will find it more time taking than the manual alternative
 - It needs to be flexible
     - This is important for making the software usable in as many common situations as possible.
-If the software is unsuitable for one situation, it may turn people off using it for other situations
+If the software is unsuitable for one situation, it may turn people off using it for other situations.
+There are many different creative workflows and it should be usable in as many as possible
 - It should be accessible for people with less experience
-    - For an example see scenario 2 above
+    - For an example see scenario 2 above.
+Many of the younger users will not have formal music training and therefore they won't be able to use the software if it requires detailed knowledge.
 - It needs to produce high quality results
     - If users have to fix up the output of the software too much, it can be more time taking than writing from scratch.
     This also affects the tertiary stakeholders in a major way, because if the music doesn't sound good, they will be